 | NFC |

 It is notable that the SL1 has a microphone port, which is missing on the X Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the SL1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
+Both the SL1 and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The SL1 was replaced by the Canon SL2, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SL1 and the Leica X Typ 113?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS Rebel SL1:

 - More detail: Offers more megapixels (17.9 vs 16.1MP) with a 5% higher linear resolution.